mozilla/delivery-dashboard/README.md

 ## Launching testsuite

-To launch testsuite, simply type:
+To run the testsuite, simply type:

     $ yarn test